42 MoneySaving household hacks to avoid waste

 - Reuse kitchen sponges in the bathroom.
 When a kitchen sponge has got a bit grotty, and you want to throw it out, instead reuse it as a bathroom-cleaning sponge.

 - Wash and reuse 'disposable' sandwich bags.
 They can often be reused for much longer than you'd think.

-- New.
-Put a dish of cold water in the oven (while it's cooling after cooking) to use for the washing up.
+- Put a dish of cold water in the oven (while it's cooling after cooking) to use for the washing up.
 One MoneySaver reports that this often means the water's warmed up nicely, just in time for when you want to wash up after dinner.